-If you’ve ever spent a day in the field with a clipboard, you know inspections aren’t just paperwork — they’re the heartbeat of a safe, well-run job site.
-One missed note can mean a safety hazard gets overlooked, or that compliance reports fall behind and end up costing real money.
+If you’ve ever spent a day in the field with a clipboard, you know inspections aren’t just paperwork —they’re the heartbeat of a safe, well-run job site.
+One missed thing can mean a safety hazard gets overlooked, or that compliance reports fall behind and end up costing real money.

 The trouble is, paper and spreadsheets can’t keep up with the pace of work anymore.
 Crews move fast, regulators expect accurate records, and managers need updates yesterday.
 That’s why inspection apps have become less of a “nice to have” and more of a lifeline.
 With the right tool in your pocket, you can snap photos of an issue, tag its exact location, grab a timestamp, and sign off before you’ve even left the site.